tdammers/sprinkles/README.md

     - `libpq5` (for the PostgreSQL backend)
     - `libmysqlclient` (for MySQL support)
-- Get the binary release tarball from https://github.com/tdammers/templar/releases/latest (both zip file and tarball are available, both contain the same files)
+- Get the binary release tarball from https://github.com/tdammers/sprinkles/releases/latest (both zip file and tarball are available, both contain the same files)
 - Unzip or untar
-- Copy the templar binary in `templar/bin/templar` to somewhere on your `$PATH` (the suggested location for single-user deployments is `~/.local/bin/templar`, or `~/bin/templar`; for system-wide installation as root, `/usr/local/bin/templar`).
+- Copy the sprinkles binary in `sprinkles/bin/sprinkles` to somewhere on your `$PATH` (the suggested location for single-user deployments is `~/.local/bin/sprinkles`, or `~/bin/sprinkles`; for system-wide installation as root, `/usr/local/bin/sprinkles`).
-- Go to one of the example projects and start a templar server:
+- Go to one of the example projects and start a sprinkles server:
-  `cd examples/countryInfo; templar 5000`
+  `cd examples/countryInfo; sprinkles 5000`
   Then point your browser at http://localhost:5000/.

 #### From Source